Bondo – Homabay

 Rural Kenya Shakes up food shortage with new farming techniques

 MAGINA, Homabay – It’s early morning and Duncan Yongo 32, prepares his “jembe”, the local name for farming hoe.
-Yongo heads to his farm to till the land, now covered in maize stalks and healthy weeds – a clear sign of the potential and vigor that awaits the next phase of farming.
-He buries the weeds and maize stalk into the soil to allow them to decompose into humus
+Yongo heads to his farm to till the land as he awaits the rainy season. .
+Tilling allows for surface leaves and compost to mix with and enrich the soil.

-“This project has changed my life.
+Yongo says “this project has changed my life.
 I used to get four bags of maize from this farm, this time I got nine bags.
-After preparing a few bags for storage and future use, I plan to sell three bags and buy more fertilizer and seeds.”
-Says Yongo.
+After preparing a few bags for storage and future use, I plan to sell three bags and buy more fertilizer and seeds. ,

 Yongo and Felgona have both made a once unimaginable change to their livelihoods: They have become an inspiration to community members and a good influence to aspiring farmers.
 For many RDN beneficiaries, after only eight months in the project, tangible changes in job creation and food security can be observed.